From handmade toys in refugee camps to the soccer

 I think with my hands.
 I walk.

-Once at my studio I archive them where the search for undiscovered forms ensues.
+once I am back at the studio, I study them where the search for undiscovered forms ensues.

-Drilling, piercing and wrapping I combine these disparate objects
+Drilling, piercing and wrapping, I combine these disparate objects into structures

 While walking and collecting on city streets and rural settings, conversations ensue.